 - Filing a Response.

-How much does a no contest divorce cost in PA?
+How long does a divorce in Michigan take?

-How much does it cost to file an uncontested divorce in Wisconsin?
+How much does a uncontested divorce cost in Michigan?

 Can you get a divorce without going to court?

 In short, no. The court is an integral part of the process but you do not have to attend at court unless you require a judge to adjudicate a dispute between you.

 There is no formula for calculating spousal support in Michigan.
 Spousal support is decided entirely by the court after evaluating 12 factors.
 These include each spouse’s age, health, needs, and earning capacity; each party’s conduct and contributions during the marriage; how the marital property was divided; and more.

 Can you file for divorce in Michigan without an attorney?

 It is possible to get a divorce in Michigan without using a lawyer as long as you meet all requirements for an uncontested divorce.
 You and your spouse must agree on all parts of the settlement, including asset division, alimony, child custody and support and all other related matters.

 Do you need an attorney for a divorce in Michigan?

 It depends on your situation.
 If you have an uncontested divorce, you may very well be able to handle the filing and the rest of the divorce process on your own, without hiring a lawyer.
 You may use the do-it-yourself forms available from Michigan Legal Help.